Mystery Fun House

-Mystery Fun House was an attraction complex in Orlando, Florida, United States.
-It was founded with the help of David A. Siegel on March 28, 1976, and operated through February 18, 2001.
-Located near International Drive on Major Boulevard across from Universal Orlando Resort, the fun house expanded over time to include a laser-tag facility, an arcade, a dinosaur-themed mini golf course, and other attractions.
+Mystery Fun House was an entertainment complex in Orlando, Florida, United States.
+It was founded with the help of David A. Siegel on March 27, 1976, and operated through February 18, 2001.
+Located near International Drive on Major Boulevard across from Universal Orlando Resort, the fun house expanded over time to include a laser-tag facility, an arcade, a dinosaur-themed mini golf course, and other activities.

-The former lobby of the Fun House was a Westgate Resorts check-in center.
-Parts of the building and all of Starbase Omega was destroyed due to Hurricane Irma.
-The building left of the actual funhouse and all of the mini golf course has been demolished.
+After closing, the former lobby of the Fun House was used as a Westgate Resorts check-in center.
+Parts of the building and all of Starbase Omega was destroyed in 2017 due to Hurricane Irma.
+As of October 2022, the former Mystery Fun House building and property was razed to make way for condominiums.

+Facilities

+To promote the 1976 opening of Mystery Fun House, Aaron Fechter's Creative Engineering created an animatronic character called Willie Wabbit to be installed at the Orlando International Airport.
+Although he never appeared outside of the airport, Willie was a success for the MFH, while also serving as an early influence for the technology behind CEI's Rock-afire Explosion for ShowBiz Pizza Place.

-The Chambers
+Chambers

 The Fun House consisted of 15 areas called "chambers", including a mirror maze, a rolling barrel, crawl-through tunnels, scary jail areas, a moving bridge and a crooked room.
-In the early days, there was a multiplex movie theater, a hologram machine, a Disco room with a lighted dance floor, and a wall-sized "computer" that could read patrons' handwriting and provide fortunes.
+In the early days, there was a multiplex movie theater, a hologram machine, a Disco room with a lighted dance floor, the moon room, and a wall-sized "computer" that could read patrons' handwriting and provide fortunes.
 There was also a show about three quarters of the way through the Fun House with music, lights, special effects and a video of the Wizard projected on a large screen.